mtomasovic/inertia/README.md

    - **Mobile**: Use the virtual joystick below the game area for gamepad-style control
 4. **Avoid the Abyss**: Stay on the path!
 The dark areas surrounding the path are dangerous
 5. **Reach the Goal**: Make it to the red ending marker to win
-6. **Leave Your Mark**: Watch your burned trail mark the path as you progress

 ## AI Slop Notice 🤖